 Research News – Outcomes & Reports

-Recently, the potential of employing Focused Ultrasound Radiosurgery for the treatment of essential tremor has generated massive interest in the essential tremor community.
+Recently, the potential of employing focused ultrasound for the treatment of essential tremor has generated massive interest in the essential tremor community.
 This technology is in the early stages of development and research, but may someday become another surgical option for the treatment of essential tremor.

 ET Research Grants